Online teaching courses for professional educators

 Today’s classroom is dramatically different than it was in the past.
 Not only do we integrate technology into lesson plans, we use technology to expand the classroom to include online learners.
 This approach allows people to have greater access to education, but it also requires specialized skills from teaching professionals.

 You’ll learn from experienced K-12 online teachers with courses based on the National Standards for Quality Online Courses from the International Association for K–12 Online Learning (iNACOL).
-We offer online teaching courses to help you develop and refine your instructional strategies for the distance learning environment.
+We offer online teaching courses to help you develop and refine your instructional strategies for the virtual learning environment.

 Online teaching courses can help you transition from the physical classroom to the online teaching environment.
 These classes might also help you meet criteria for potential recertification, endorsements and professional development.